-11) The EBU/SMPTE o/p button controls the conversion between NDI floating point audio and the signed integer audio that is fed to the default Windows audio output device for monitoring.
-NDI audio uses a notional dBu values for audio levels, so EBU uses the 0dBu = -18dBFS standard while SMPTE converts with +4dBu = -20dBFS (= 0dB VU).
+12) The EBU/SMPTE o/p button controls the conversion between NDI floating point audio and the signed integer audio that is fed to the default Windows audio output device for monitoring.
+It also affects the display of the PPM overlay, when active.
+NDI audio uses notional dBu values for audio levels, so EBU uses the 0dBu = -18dBFS standard while SMPTE converts with +4dBu = -20dBFS (= 0dB VU).
 The mode is auto-selected when a new NDI source is selected.
 EBU is used for 25/50 framerates, SMPTE for all others.
 Should the auto-chosen mode be inappropriate, the button can be used to toggle modes.

 The channel mapping functions allow higher numbered audio channels to be remapped to channels 1&2, for applications which only decode the first two channels, or for any two channels to be mixed together into a single channel for applications which only take a single NDI audio channel for their input, by using the Mono Mix.

 Also in the Audio Map dialog box is the Gain menu, accessed via the Gain button, which allows up to 20dB of gain or attenuation to be applied to the retransmitted audio output.
 The same value is applied to all output channels, and when the dialog is closed it affects both the audio meter display and local audio monitoring level.
 However, whilst the dialog is open, if negative gain (i.e. attenuation) is applied, the meters and local monitoring will continue to use the incoming audio level (like PFL).